0706209w/spoonjoggers/README.md

   * `python manage.py runserver`
   * to view the site, go to 127.0.0.1:8000 in your browser!

+If you are having python version problems on linux, use python2.7 and pip2.7

 ##Team
 Vincent - The awesome one, Cameron - The weird one, Stephanie - The wee one, Pawel - The beardy one